Home » Indian Administrative Services

 The CSE is a three-stage examination:

-• Preliminary Examination: This is a written examination that consists of two papers, one on general studies and one on aptitude tests.
+• Preliminary Examination: This is a MCQ based examination that consists of two papers, paper 1- GS and paper 2- CSAT

-• Main Examination: This is a written examination that consists of nine papers, covering a wide range of subjects, including general studies, economics, history, and public administration.
+• Main Examination: This is a written examination that consists of 9 papers, covering a wide range of subjects, including general studies, optional and essay.

-• Interview: This is a personal interview conducted by a panel of senior IAS officers.
+• Interview: Personality test is conducted by a panel of senior and experienced IAS officers.

 After clearing all three stages of the CSE, candidates are appointed to the IAS as probationary officers.
-They undergo a one-year training program at the Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussoorie.
+They undergo a 1 year training program at the Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussoorie then for 6 months officer go in their respective cadre for district training after which the et back to academy and share their detailed experience with their batchmates and then officers complete their attachments in army, navy, air force, embassy, central secretariat and other important institutions.
 After completing the training program, they are posted to various government departments and ministries.

 IAS officers are required to be proficient in Hindi and English.
 They must also be physically fit and mentally alert.
 IAS officers are expected to be impartial and honest in their dealings with the public.
 They must also be able to work under pressure and make quick decisions.